MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/04-CreateBasicImage.md

 See [Get the tools needed to create Windows 10 IoT Core images](03-ToolsNeeded.md) for details.

 You will need the following tools installed to complete this section:
 * **[Windows Assessment and Deployment Kit (Windows ADK)](https://docs.microsoft.com/windows-hardware/get-started/adk-install#winADK)**.
-This provides the OEM-specific tooling and files to create and customize images for Windows 10 IoT Core. <p>**NOTE - The version of ADK used must match the version of IoT Core Packages used below.**
+This provides the OEM-specific tooling and files to create and customize images for Windows 10 IoT Core

+    > [!NOTE]
+    > The version of ADK used must match the version of IoT Core Packages used below.

 * **[Windows 10 IoT Core Packages](https://www.microsoft.com/en-us/software-download/windows10iotcore)** for your specific architecture.
 These provide the IoT Core packages and feature manifest files needed to build custom Windows IoT images for the specific architecture (ARM, ARM64, x86, x64).
 * **[IoT Core ADK Add-Ons](https://github.com/ms-iot/iot-adk-addonkit/)**.
 These provide the sample scripts and base structure for building custom Windows 10 IoT Core images.
-* **Iot Core Shell**.
-This is part of with the ADK Add-on  and is the command line interface where you execute commands to build custom FFU images for Windows 10 IoT Core.
+* **IoT Core Powershell Environment**.
+This is part of with the ADK Add-on  and is the Powershell command line interface where you execute commands to build custom FFU images for Windows 10 IoT Core.
 * A text editor like **Notepad** or **VS Code**.

 ## Create a Workspace